shawenyao/jekyll-now/_posts/2022-10-31-iPhone-7-Review-6-Years-Later.md

   <img src="https://shawenyao.github.io/Photos/iPhone 7/Screenshots/geekbench1.jpg" width="49%" />
   <img src="https://shawenyao.github.io/Photos/iPhone 7/Screenshots/haptic.jpg" width="49%" />
 </p>

+_Left: Geekbench score of the A10 Fusion chip.
+Right: configuration screen of the haptic feedback._

 ## Headphone Jack
 One of the biggest controversies surrounding the launch of iPhone 7 was its headphone jack, or the absence of one.
 Phil Schiller, Apple's senior vice president of worldwide marketing, indeed sounded a little defensive when he took three whole minutes on stage characterizing it as a "courageous" move to challenge a long-established practice.
 Since then, Apple doubled down on the practice with every subsequent iPhone release.
 The bet paid off.The Android camp fought back for a year or two before giving in eventually.
 Consumers have also learned to embrace the age of wireless audio, to the point where today, a headphone-jack-less phone has become all but the new default, at least among flagship smartphones on the market.